I can remember so vividly how very sad I was after having each of my babies.

+A new mom struggling through postpartum depression is a hard time for everyone in the family.
 As a brand new father, I can imagine that seeing your significant other go through this must be really confusing.
 After all, I’m sure she’s spent the last nine months anxious for this new baby to arrive and now she’s so sad.

 I can tell you that it will get better and hopefully, that will happen quickly.
 For others, it may take quite a while.
 You can help though, even if you think you can’t.
 There are a few extremely important things you can be doing for your wife to help her through this.